 Prior to his business career, Bolton served as assistant secretary of the Treasury for public affairs under President George H.W.
 Bush, assistant U.S. trade representative for public affairs in the Executive Office of the President under President Reagan, and special assistant to President Reagan in the White House, with responsibility for the president’s relations with business and labor.
 He is a recipient of the U.S. Treasury Distinguished Service Award.

-Clark has been a vice president at WHYY, Philadelphia’s public radio station, since mid-2016.
+Sandra Clark is the CEO of StoryCorps, a non-profit organization that records, preserves, and shares the stories of Americans from all backgrounds and beliefs.
+Before this position, she was vice president at WHYY, Philadelphia’s public radio station.
 Prior to joining public media, she was a managing editor at the Philadelphia Inquirer, where she rose through a number of editorial positions before joining the senior leadership team.
 In her spare time, she also serves as managing editor for the student blog, Because Arcadia, at Arcadia University in Glenside, Pennsylvania, an opportunity to mentor and grow young writers.
 During much of the 1990s, Clark worked for the Peace Corps in Guinea-Bissau and Cape Verde, and for Africare in Mozambique running a variety of programs.

 Clark is the former board president of the Pennsylvania Associated Press Media Editors and currently serves on the boards of the Associated Press Media Editors (APME) and William Allen White School of Journalism at the University of Kansas.
 She earned her bachelor’s degree in journalism from the University of Kansas and an M.B.A. from Arcadia University.